One of the most important decisions we make in life is who we choose to be around.

 Of course, it’s also critical to watch your own attitude.

-We can’t always change the people or circumstances in our lives, but we can always change our response.
+We can’t always change the people or circumstances in our lives, but we can always change our responses.

 Excellence is not a skill; it is an attitude, and positive thinking breeds rich habits.